-Stacy joined the WREG team as a reporter in October 2016.
+Stacy joined the WREG team as a general assignment reporter in October 2016.

 Before Charleston, Stacy worked as a weekend anchor and reporter at WBOY-TV in Clarksburg, West Virginia for two years.
 While in college, she interned in her hometown of Baltimore at local news stations WJZ and WBFF.